pablomi7-droid/Seeq-Soft-Sensor-AddOn/README.md

 Additional model types, hyperparameters and number of cross-validation folds to include in GridSearchCV can easily be updated to adapt the AddOn to specific needs.

 ### What metrics are used to assess model performance?
-The metrics to determine the best estimator depend on whether it's a regression or classification problem and the values of the variable to predict in the training data.These metrics can be substituted for custom metrics if desired.
+The metrics to determine the best estimator depend on whether it's a regression or classification problem and the values of the variable to predict in the training data.
+The philosophy behind these metric choices is to choose the most representative metric based on the available data.
+These metrics can be substituted for custom metrics if desired.
 - Classification:
   - F1 Score if the variable is binary
   - Balanced Accuracy if the variable is multiclass